LauYeeYu/homepage/content/blog/git-basic-usage-en.md

 ### Tags

-To mark a commit with a tag, you can run:
+To mark the current commit with a tag, you can run:

 ```bash
 git tag <tag-name>